HarveyBurton96/equation-training/README.md

 - ### Equation area
     - When the page loads the JavaScript will create a randomly generated equation.
 All the numbers used are from 1 to 12 this is to keep the equation simple and allows the division required to solve the equation just to be a simple mental division and not having to test their long division skills.
-    - The answer box is focused when a new equation is fun to stop the user having to click into the answer box every time.
+    - The answer box is focused when a new equation is generated this is to stop the user having to click into the answer box every time.
     - The submit button will cause the solution to be shown and will compare the users answer to the correct answer.
     - The hint button will reveal one step in the solution for each time it is clicked stopping at the second to last step.